May all students apply for financial assistance?

 What deadlines do I need to be aware of?

-The following financial assistance paperwork is due by March 6, 2018: 2017 1040, W-2, and the PFS.
-If you are a business owner, please submit your 2016 business tax documentation.
-Chesapeake Academy asks that parents upload their supporting tax documents to SSS.
+Financial assistance paperwork should be uploaded through ParentsWeb to FACTS by March 6, 2018: 2017 1040, W-2, and IRS Tax Form 4506-t.
+The FACTS application must be completed by this deadline as well.
+If you are a business owner, please submit your 2017 business tax documentation.

 What happens if our family misses the stated application deadlines?

 In general, the financial assistance awarded in March more closely meets family need than for students who apply in late spring and summer months.
 If, however, a student is accepted into school after March their application for financial assistance will be considered until such time when all funds have been allocated.
-This is in no way meant to deter families from applying for financial assistance after the deadlines.
-Chesapeake Academy tries to meet family needs as best as possible.
+This is in no way meant to deter families from applying for financial assistance after the deadlines

 I have other children applying to or attending tuition-charging institutions.
 Must I also apply for financial assistance from those schools?

 Yes.
 We assume that a family applying for assistance from Chesapeake Academy will apply for financial assistance from all tuition charging institutions their other children may be attending.
-If another school does not have a financial assistance program, please note that on your PFS.
+If another school does not have a financial assistance program, please note on the FACTS application.

 Only one parent works outside the home.
 Must both parents be employed to receive financial assistance from Chesapeake Academy?

 In general, yes, if all children in the family are in school.
 We also realize, however, that circumstances may make it impossible or very difficult for both parents to work outside the home in specific cases.
-Explaining such circumstances on your PFS, and describing the non-working spouse’s plans for eventual employment, are important.
+Explaining such circumstances on the FACTS application, and describing the non-working spouse’s plans for eventual employment, are important.
 The school may impute income for a non-working parent.

 I have decided to attend college/graduate school while my child is at Chesapeake Academy.
 Will it affect my financial assistance?